International standards that recommend EKOenergy

 Outside of Europe, using EKOenergy also brings additional points and it is assessed on a case by case basis.

-Online course ‘Green Power – buying renewable electricity for LEED and carbon accounting’, on the website of Education@USGBC
+See the online course: EKOenergy for LEED ‘Green Power – buying renewable electricity for LEED and carbon accounting’, from Education@USGBC

 Greenhouse Gas Protocol